mozilla/www.ccadb.org/cas/incident-report.md

 3. Root Cause of Issue:
 4. Remediation Plan for this Issue:

 The remediation plan includes the action(s) for resolving the issue, the status of each action, and the date each action will be completed.
-The audit incident report summary in Bugzilla should include the CA Owner name and “Findings in 20XX Audit”, where XX is the year the audit period or point-in-time ended (e.g., CA ABC: Findings in 2022 Audit).
+The audit incident report summary in Bugzilla should include the CA Owner name and "Findings in 20XX Audit", where XX is the year the audit period or point-in-time ended (e.g., CA ABC: Findings in 2022 Audit).

 Audit incident reports should be updated when:
 * Identifying changes to the presented issue remediation plan(s),